stitchdata/docs/_database-integrations/postgres-amazon-rds/postgres-amazon-rds-latest.md

         - Create/manage Security Groups, which is required to whitelist Stitch's IP addresses.
         - View database details, which is required for retrieving the database's connection details.
-  - item: "**Permissions in {{ integration.display_name }} that allow you to create/manage users.** This is required to create the Stitch database user."
   - item: |
+      **If you want to use Log-based Replication**, you need:

+      - **To be running PostgreSQL 9.4 or greater**.
+Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.

+      - **The `rds_superuser` role in your {{ integration.display_name }} database, if you want to use Log-based Replication.** [This role](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.PostgreSQL.CommonDBATasks.html#Appendix.PostgreSQL.CommonDBATasks.Roles){:target="new"} is required to grant the `rds_replication` privilege to Stitch's database user.
+  - item: "**To be running PostgeSQL 9.3+ or greater**, or 9.4 or greater if you want to use Log-based Replication."
+  - item: "**Permissions in PostgreSQL that allow you to create users.** This is required to create a database user for Stitch."
+  - item: |
       **To verify if the database is a read replica, or follower**.
 While we always recommend connecting a replica over a production database, this also means you may need to verify some of its settings - specifically the `standby` settings - before connecting it to Stitch.

-      On occasion, [the default values for the `standby` settings can prevent Stitch from successfully completing queries]({{ link.troubleshooting.postgres-hot-standby | prepend: site.baseurl }}), resulting in slow, intermittent replication.
-This is usually only an issue during historical syncs or when replicating large amounts of data (ex: a large table using Full Table Replication).

-      If you find that the `hot_standby` setting is `on`, proactively increasing the following settings from 30 seconds to 8-12 hours can help prevent this issue:

-      - `max_standby_archive_delay`
-      - `max_standby_streaming_delay`

-      After the initial historical sync completes, you can typically decrease these settings again.

-      For an official explanation of these settings, [check out the Postgres docs](https://www.postgresql.org/docs/9.0/static/runtime-config-wal.html#GUC-MAX-STANDBY-ARCHIVE-DELAY).
+      Info about these settings can be found in the [Configure the database parameter group](#configure-database-parameter-group) section.

 # -------------------------- #
 #     Setup Instructions     #